taotriad/BabySomnia/Kpop_terminology_primer.md

   of an idol or idol group; groups that repeatedly fail to a get a win tend to get disbanded by their company.
 Going a long time without a win is often a major cause of stress for idols.
+* **Yaja Time**: Time when juniors are permitted to speak informal to their seniors.
+  Typically only used between friends or siblings.

 ## Group positions